bpaauwe/WeatherFlow/README.md

 # Release Notes

+- 0.1.6 09/16/2018
+  - JimBo: Send DON/DOF for heartbeta
 - 0.1.5 09/11/2018
    - Fix bug in UDP JSON parsing related to migration to python3
 - 0.1.4 09/10/2018
    - Convert this to a python program instead of a node.js program
 - 0.1.3 09/04/2018
    - Fix bug in NodeDef selections.
 - 0.1.2 07/10/2018
    - Add logging for the UDP port number used.
    - Add error trapping and logging for the UDP socket connection